shivamsoftwareartist/google_maps_app/readme.md

 - Allow a user to search for stores in a zip code Done

-- Add a beautiful transition on the hover of an individual store
+- Add a beautiful transition on the hover of an individual store Done

 **DONE**